Climate Jargon

 Alkaline: Minerals or waters that reduce acid

-Alternative energy: See renewable energy
+Alternative energy: See Clean energy

-Anthracite: Hard, black, high-carbon coal
+Anthracite: Hard, black, high-energy coal

-Anthropogenic: Caused by humans
+Anthropogenic: Caused by people

-Arable land: Land that can grow crops
+Arable land: Land that could grow crops

 Artificial intelligence (AI): Computers and software that learns, solves problems, and delivers words, images, sounds, and videos

-Barrel (bbl): 42 gallons or about 159 liters of oil
+Barrel (bbl): 42 gallons of oil

-Battery Electric Vehicle (BEV): Electric vehicle that only runs on a big rechargeable battery
+Battery Electric Vehicle (BEV): See Electric vehicle

-Battery farm: See Battery energy storage system
+Battery energy storage system (BESS): See Big battery

-Battery storage plant: See Battery energy storage system
+Battery storage plant: See Battery farm

-Biodegradable: Something that can be broken down by nature
+Biodegradable: Something that nature can break down

 Biome: Large region with distinct climate, plants, and animals, like a desert or grassland